Griseargiolestes metallicus

 commonly known as a metallic flatwing.

 It has only been recorded from rainforests in the vicinity of Tully Gorge National Park in northern Queensland, where it inhabits streams.

 Griseargiolestes metallicus is a medium-sized damselfly, black-green metallic in colour with pale markings, without pruinescence.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus.
+It refers to the pale pruinescence seen in this group.

+The species name metallicus is Latin for "metallic", referring to the blue metallic colouring of the head, thorax, and abdomen.